ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing Traceability Agent logging variables

 The log section defines how the agent manages its logs.
-This section is similar to the one define for the [Discovery Agent](/docs/central/connect-api-manager/gateway-administation/#customizing-discovery-agent-logging-variables)
+This section is similar to the one defined for the [Discovery Agent](/docs/central/connect-api-manager/gateway-administation/#customizing-discovery-agent-logging-variables).

 Once all data is gathered, this section should look like this for standard output logging: